Types of Available Aid

 Please Note: If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed (paid to you or on your behalf).

-• The Golden State Teacher Grant Program (GSTG) awards up to $20,000 to students currently enrolled in a professional preparation program approved by the Commission on Teacher Credentialing (CTC) and working towards earning their preliminary teaching or pupil personnel services credential.
-Students must complete their program and obtain their credential within 3 years from the first distribution of GSTG funds and commit to work at a priority school in California for 4 years within 8 years of completing their program.
+• The Golden State Teacher Grant (GSTG) Program awards up to $20,000 to students currently enrolled in a professional preparation program approved by the Commission on Teacher Credentialing (CTC) and working towards earning their preliminary teaching or pupil personnel services credential.

 • Complete their program and obtain their credential within 6 years from the date their initial GSTG payment is mailed to their institution.

-• Commit to work at a priority school in California for 4 years within 8 years of completing their program.
+• Commit to work at an eligible priority school or a CSPP for 4 years within 8 years of completing their program.

 *Failure to comply with the terms and conditions in the Service Agreement will require repayment of the GSTG award.